Clicky

 Replacement

-I consider replacing a voltage regulator as not being hard, it’s often next to the battery and comes off with a few screws and unplugging wires.
+I consider replacing a voltage regulator as not being hard, it’s often next to the batt and comes off with a few screws and unplugging wires.
 (Most people could replace it with simple tools!)

 Testing The Charging System

-1. Connect a volt meter to the battery.
+1. Connect a voltmeter to the battery.

-No Battery, No Go
+No Batteries, No Go

 Can you Jump Start Your Engine Or Will You Fry The Computer?